What can you do to make your risk practices both proactive and adaptive?

 To effectively implement agile risk management, organisations can follow these best practices:

-• Use Data and Analytics: Leverage data analytics and technology to gather, analyse, and visualise risk data in real-time.
+Use Data and Analytics: Leverage data analytics and technology to gather, analyse, and visualise risk data in real-time.
 Use predictive analytics and scenario planning to anticipate potential risks and their potential impacts, allowing organisations to develop proactive mitigation strategies.
+Effective risk assessment can also help identify high-risk items early, enabling targeted and efficient risk management efforts.

 At a time of high uncertainty and volatility, Agile Risk Management could become essential for organisations seeking to thrive in a rapidly changing competitive and strategic landscape.
 By embracing the principles of agility, adaptability, and collaboration, organisations can proactively identify and mitigate risks, enhance resilience, and capitalise on opportunities for growth and innovation.
 And by integrating agile risk management practices into their operations and decision-making processes, organisations can navigate uncertainty with confidence and emerge stronger and more resilient in the face of future challenges.